crabnebula-dev/tauri-plugin-module-federation/example/README.md

 # Module Federation Example

-`guest` is a standalone React app that provides a `Button` component via module federation.
+`guest` and `guest-2` ars standalone React apps that provides a `Button` component via module federation.
+`guest` consumes the `Button` from `guest-2` as a dependency-of-dependency test.
 `host` is a Tauri + React app that consumes the `Button` component from the `guest` app.

 ## Development

-Run `pnpm dev` in this directory to start the guest development server and the host Tauri app.
+Run `pnpm dev` in this directory to start the `guest` development servers and the host Tauri app.

 ## Production